mapproxy/mapproxy/doc/sources.rst

   MapProxy checks the SSL server certificates for any ``req.url`` that use HTTPS.
 You need to supply a file (see) that includes that certificate, otherwise MapProxy will fail to establish the connection.
 You can set the ``http.ssl_no_cert_check`` options to ``true`` to disable this verification.

-.. _tagged_wms_source_names:
+.. _tagged_source_names:

 Tagged source names
 ^^^^^^^^^^^^^^^^^^^

 .. versionadded:: 1.1.0

-MapProxy supports tagged source names for all WMS sources.
+MapProxy supports tagged source names for most sources.
 This allows you to define the layers of a source in the caches or (WMS)-layers configuration.

 Instead of referring to a source by the name alone, you can add a list of comma delimited layers: ``sourcename:lyr1,lyr2``.
 You need to use quotes for tagged source names.